SGpp/DisCoTec/examples/combi_example_faults/README.md

 global_rank_faults = 3 1
 ```

-Important: To use the fault-tolerant mechanisms it is necessary to compile the code using the `-DENABLE_FT` flag!
+Important: To use the fault-tolerant mechanisms it is necessary to compile the code using the `-DENABLEFT` flag!

 Using the default settings, run with